-There are three certification tracks in the Education Department: an Elementary major, ESOL and middle/secondary certifications.
-The ESOL and middle/secondary certification programs are completed in tandem with your content major.
+There are three certification tracks in the Education Department: an Elementary major (K-6), ESOL minor (K-12) and secondary minor (5-12/7-12).
+The ESOL and secondary certification programs are completed in tandem with your content major.
 Each of the Teacher Education Programs provide a concentration of content courses, methods courses, and practical experiences in varying grade levels and settings.
-Saint Anselm teacher candidates teach in diverse classrooms in suburban, city, and parochial schools for early and capstone field experiences.
+Saint Anselm teacher candidates teach in diverse classrooms in suburban, urban, and/or Catholic schools for early and capstone field experiences.
 Our teacher candidates have multiple opportunities to practice teaching, to be mentored, and to determine which school setting is their best match.
 Graduates are eligible for initial certification in New Hampshire and approximately forty other states through the reciprocal agreement.